 No surface can be made perfectly flat.
 Right?
 It’s next to impossible to make a perfectly flat surface.
 We have to have some tolerance on how flat a surface should be.
 That tolerance is called flatness tolerance.
 Let’s learn more about flatness tolerance in this article.

 What Is Flatness Tolerance?

-When a surface is perfectly flat ( Theoretical), all points of that surface should rest on the same plane.
+When a surface is perfectly flat ( Theoretical), all surface points should rest on the same plane.
 In practice, this is not possible.
 That is why most of the engineering drawings specify flatness tolerance.
-What that means is that how much deviation is allowed for the surface to deviate with respect to its perfectly flat form.
+That means that how much deviation is allowed for the surface to deviate with respect to its perfectly flat form.

 Flatness tolerance is a form tolerance.
 It can be used with or without an MMC modifier.
 No datum reference is required.

 Since perfect flatness is not possible, flatness tolerance is specified on drawings so that the part can be flat enough to function properly.
-If any part is way out of the specified flatness tolerance, then it may not be accepted in production as it may not fulfil the purpose.
+If any part is way out of the specified flatness tolerance, it may not be accepted in production as it may not fulfill the purpose.

 Flatness is the 3D version of straightness tolerance and need to be measured all across the specified surface.